shivam-dubey-byte/Smile/README.md

 ## 🌐 **How It Works**

 1. **User Onboarding**
-   - Connect your wallet via MetaMask.
+   - **Connect Your Wallet via Phantom**: Users connect their Solana wallet through Phantom Wallet for seamless authentication and transaction management.
-   - Create a profile.
+   - **Create a profile**: Users provide minimal details to create a decentralized profile linked to their wallet address.

 2. **Photo Upload**
    - Upload a photo directly through the platform.